🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Pros

-• Profitability: Investing in carbon credits can be very profitable, and the market is predicted to continue growing in the coming years.
+• Profitability: Investing in carbon credits may be very profitable, and it’s possible that the market could grow in the years ahead.

 • Environmental and social benefits: Carbon pricing incentivizes companies to reduce their emissions, and as emissions caps tighten, and the price of carbon credits goes up, it gets more expensive for companies to pollute.
 By investing in carbon credits, investors can contribute to an emissions-reduction strategy that benefits both people and the environment.

-• Easy to invest: Investing in a carbon credit ETF is just as simple as investing in any other ETF.
+• Accessibility: Investing in a carbon credit ETF is more or less the same process as investing in any other ETF.
 Investors can gain exposure to carbon markets without directly trading futures or researching individual companies.

 • Low supply and increasing demand: Currently there is a limited supply of carbon credits, and corporate demand for them is increasing.
 Companies are pre-purchasing them to cover emissions many years out, so their value is increasing.